War and Peace – Political History Tour of Nicaragua

 7 days – 6 nights

-Named after legendary rebel general Augusto Sandino, the Sandinistas are back in power in Nicaragua, thanks to Daniel Ortega’s election victories in 2006 and 2011.
+Named after legendary rebel general Augusto Sandino, the Sandinistas are back in power in Nicaragua, thanks to Daniel Ortega’s election victories in 2006, 2011 & 2.
 With the FSLN (Sandinista political party and once underground rebel group) in power, Nicaragua has come full circle since the upheavals of the Sandinista-led insurrection against Somoza in 1978-79 and the controversial Contra War of the 1980’s.
 Ortega’s current FSLN resembles very little the government that ruled Nicaragua in the 1980’s.
 Besides being one of the last playing fields of the cold war, Nicaragua has long been in the view of both Europe and the US, both to the detriment and benefit of Nicaragua, as it has played both pawn and manipulator.
 This trip through history and politics will trace the fascinating story of Nicaragua with the aid of expert English speaking guides.
 We invite you to visit first-hand the truth behind the headlines.

-Nicaragua’s Political History Itinerary
+Political History Tour of Nicaragua Itinerary

 DAY 01: MANAGUA – LEON